Interact Club Sponsors: Mr. Freet and Mrs. Lytle

-Art Club Sponsor: Mrs. Mann, Room FA126
+Art Club Sponsor: Mrs. Mann

 Art Club is a club that is interested in sharing God’s beauty and gifts through the making, enjoyment, and appreciation of art.
 We will have different opportunities to make art, learn from guest artists, and field trips to view art.

-Business and Entrepreneurship Club (BEC) Room US1031
+Business and Entrepreneurship Club (BEC)

 The BEC exists to give students real insight into the business world through working with a local business to sell pizza at home athletic events, learning from local businesses leaders at club meetings, and creating/participating in a stock market simulation game.

-Culture Club Sponsor: Mr. Roby, Room US1026
+Culture Club Sponsor: Mr. Roby

 Culture Club seeks to educate and collectively embrace culture for a stronger sense of community at Liberty.
-Student leaders will address topics including art, music, language, food, politics, and more surrounding the African American, Hispanic, and Asian culture.
+Student leaders will address topics including art, music, language, food, politics, and more surrounding the African American, Hispanic, and Asian cultures.

-Model UN Club Sponsor: Dr.Hogg, US Advising Area
+Model UN Club Sponsor: Mrs. Lacy

-Photo Club Sponsor: Mr. Graham, Room FA100
+Photo Club Sponsor: Mr. Graham

-Spikeball Club Sponsor: Mr. Buyers, Room US2020
+Spikeball Club Sponsor: Mr. White

 Spikeball is a casual club that meets one time per month in the Activity Gym during Activity Period to play Spikeball tournament style.
 No club shirts.
 No dues.
 Just fun!

-Warrior Vision Productions Sponsor: Mr. Habern, Room MS1078
+Warrior Vision Productions Sponsor: Mr. Habern

-Clay Shooting Club Sponsor: Steve Bosley, Facilities Office Area
+Clay Shooting Club Sponsor: Mr. Bosley

 The purpose of the Fishing Club is to encourage sportsmanship, integrity, conservation, and development of the skills and knowledge needed to be successful anglers.
 Fishing Club plans to organize social fishing outings and trips with a goal for competing with other local fishing clubs.
 The fishing club will also serve as springboard for intentional fellowship and discipleship.

-Science Olympiad Club Sponsor: Jamie Michalek, Room US2006
+Science Olympiad Club Sponsor: Mrs. Michalek

-Science Olympiad is a national non-profit organization dedicated to improving the quality of K–12 science education by helping to create a technologically-literate workforce and providing recognition for outstanding achievement by both students and teachers.
+Science Olympiad is a national nonprofit organization dedicated to improving the quality of K–12 science education by helping to create a technologically literate workforce and providing recognition for outstanding achievement by both students and teachers.
 These goals are achieved by participating in Science Olympiad tournaments where teamwork is a required skill.
 Science Olympiad encourages group learning by designing events that forge alliances.

-The TAPPS Team exists to provide team-building, training and preparation time for students interested in competing on the TAPPS Academic Team.
+The TAPPS Team exists to provide team-building, training, and preparation time for students interested in competing on the TAPPS Academic Team.
 Academic coaches will be on hand to prepare students in the various categories as well as provide test-taking strategies, study skills, focused study time, and more.